Linuxfabrik/lfops/roles/python_venv/README.rst

 ``exposed_binaries``
     Optional, list.
     List of binaries which should be linked to ``/usr/local/bin`` for easier access on the command line.
-The binaries are expected to lie beneath ``/opt/python-venv/name/bin/``.
+The binaries are expected to exist beneath ``/opt/python-venv/name/bin/``.

 Default: